LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 will not run on 64-bit Ubuntu.

-.. _server-configuration:
+.. _lassoapps-server-configuration:

 Server Configuration
 ====================

-Although LassoApps are available through the path :file:`/lasso9/{AppName}`, it is often desirable to dedicate a site to serving a single LassoApp.
+Although LassoApps are available through the path :file:`/lasso9/{AppName}/`, it is often desirable to dedicate a site to serving a single LassoApp.
 This can be accomplished by having the web server set an environment variable for Lasso to indicate which LassoApp the website is serving.
 The environment variable is